thruston/tex-tristram/README.md

 - p.20, lines 7,8  "left it, seems," --> "left, it seems,"
 - p.28  line 1      "form" --> "form," to match the comma on the previous   catch word
 - p.35, line 16     "uudoubtedly" --> "undoubtedly", compositor confused u and n
-- p.56, at the bottom -- catch-word "folly:" but next page text has "folly;"
+- p.57, line 1      "folly;" but previous catch-word has "folly:" (colon for semicolon)
 - p.166, line 9  "ofter" --> "after", compositor confused o and a

 ### Vol. II - 1760 Dodsley (first London edition)